-- 17. Severability; Headings.
-It is the intention of the Parties that the provisions herein shall be enforceable to the fullest extent permitted under applicable law, and that the unenforceability of any provision or provisions hereof, or any portion thereof, shall not render unenforceable or otherwise impair any other provisions or portions thereof.
-Each term, condition, covenant or provision of this Agreement shall be viewed as separate and distinct, and in the event that any such term, covenant or provision shall be held by a court of competent jurisdiction to be invalid, the remaining provisions shall continue in full force and effect.
-The Section headings herein are for reference purposes only and are not intended in any way to describe, interpret, define or limit the extent or intent of this Agreement or of any part hereof. - 18.
-No Third-Party Beneficiaries.
-Except as otherwise provided in this Agreement, this Agreement is for the sole benefit of the Parties hereto (and their respective heirs, legal representatives, successors and permitted assigns), and nothing herein expressed or implied shall give or be construed to give to any person, other than the Parties hereto (and their respective heirs, legal representatives, successors and permitted assigns), any legal or equitable rights hereunder. - 19.
+17. Severability; Headings.
+It is the intention of the Parties that the provisions herein shall be enforceable to the fullest extent permitted under applicable law, and that the

+18. No Third-Party Beneficiaries.
+Except as otherwise provided in this Agreement, this Agreement is for the sole benefit of the Parties hereto (and their respective heirs, legal representatives, successors and permitted assigns), and nothing herein expressed or implied shall give or be construed to give to any person, other than the Parties hereto (and their respective heirs, legal representatives, successors and permitted assigns), any legal or equitable rights hereunder.

 Cooperation with Litigation.
-During and following the Executive's Termination of Employment with the Company (regardless of the reason for Executive's Termination of Employment with the Company and which Party initiates the Termination of Employment with the Company), Executive agrees to cooperate with and make herself readily available to the Company, the Company's Chief Legal Officer (or equivalent position within the Company) and/or its advisers, as the Company may reasonably request, to assist it in any matter regarding the Company and its subsidiaries and parent companies, including giving truthful testimony in any litigation, potential litigation or any internal investigation or administrative, regulatory, judicial or quasi-judicial proceedings involving the Company over which Executive has knowledge, experience or information.
+During and following the Executive's Termination of Employment 19 with the Company (regardless of the reason for Executive's Termination of Employment with the Company and which Party initiates the Termination of Employment with the Company), Executive agrees to cooperate with and make herself readily available to the Company, the Company's Chief Legal Officer (or equivalent position within the Company) and/or its advisers, as the Company may reasonably request, to assist it in any matter regarding the Company and its subsidiaries and parent companies, including giving truthful testimony in any litigation, potential litigation or any internal investigation or administrative, regulatory, judicial or quasi-judicial proceedings involving the Company over which Executive has knowledge, experience or information.
 Executive acknowledges that this could involve, but is not limited to, responding to or defending any regulatory or legal process, providing information in relation to any such process, preparing witness statements and giving evidence in person on behalf of the Company.
-The Company shall reimburse any reasonable expenses incurred by Executive as a consequence of complying with her obligations under this Section, provided that such expenses are approved in advance by the Company.
+The Company shall work with Executive to ensure that such cooperation does not unduly burden Executive; work in good faith to accommodate Executive's other commitments and reimburse any reasonable expenses incurred by Executive, including reasonable attorneys' fees and costs, as a consequence of complying with her obligations under this Section, provided that such expenses are approved in advance by the Company.